ChrisHuynh333/shop-chris/README.md

   - I used raw HTML and CSS bootstrap coding of my own rather than using a template/theme as I wanted to get more practice with HTML/CSS.
 Therefore, this is an area that can be improved on the website.
   - In addition to the above point, the website's responsiveness can be improved.
   - The code should be refactored and 'fixed' further.
 Although functional, many of the list elements should be condensed from multiple lists into single dictionaries.
-  - The addition of a front-end language would help better the quality of life for the website.
+  - The addition of a AJAX would help better the quality of life for the website.
     - This would include not refreshing the page to the top every time an item is updated or added to cart.
     - Pop-up on the cart every time an item is added.
-    - I'm assuming the bugs happening on the site after deployment could be resolved with the addition of a front-end language to 'smooth' navigation/browsing.

 # Technologies Used
   - Python